iann0036/tf-cfn-provider/docs/providers/aws/ElasticsearchDomain.md

 `ZoneAwarenessEnabled` - (Optional) Indicates whether zone awareness is enabled.

+`Enabled` - (Required) Whether to enable node-to-node encryption.
+If the `NodeToNodeEncryption` block is not provided then this defaults to `false`.

 `SecurityGroupIds` - (Optional) List of VPC Security Group IDs to be applied to the Elasticsearch domain endpoints.
 If omitted, the default Security Group for the VPC will be used.

 `SubnetIds` - (Required) List of VPC Subnet IDs for the Elasticsearch domain endpoints to be created in.